Road–rail vehicle: Safety issues

-Road–rail vehicles, particularly those used for inspection purposes, have been involved in a number of serious incidents, including deaths.
+Road-rail vehicles, particularly those used for inspection purposes, have been involved in a number of serious incidents, including deaths.
 There has been ongoing discussion regarding maintenance and inspection standards, including load and load distribution, to minimise the risk of failures.

 Factors leading to derailment include failed locking equipment, wheel failure, damaged rail wheel support systems, inappropriate tires, and uneven or overloading issues.

-In the UK, technical requirements for road–rail vehicles are the subject of a Rail Industry Standard (RIS-1530-PLT).
-In Australia, the Rail Industry Safety and Standards Board (RISSB) is working with manufacturers and operators to produce an Australian standard to which road–rail vehicles must comply.
+In the UK, technical requirements for road-rail vehicles are the subject of a Rail Industry Standard (RIS-1530-PLT).
+In Australia, the Rail Industry Safety and Standards Board (RISSB) is working with manufacturers and operators to produce an Australian standard to which road-rail vehicles must comply.

-When operating in road-going mode, drivers have to remember that the dynamics of the vehicle will be changed due to the increased weight at the front and rear of the chassis.
-Some manufacturers have developed systems that allow the rail wheels to be stored almost entirely inside the original bodywork thus moving the centre of mass closer to the road axles.
-This greatly improves the on-road driving performance of the vehicle.
+When operating in road-going mode, drivers have to remember that the dynamics of the vehicle will be changed due to the increased weight at the front and the rear of the chassis.
+Some manufacturers have developed systems that allow the rail wheels to be stored almost entirely inside the original bodywork, which moves the centre of mass closer to the road axles and greatly improves the on-road driving performance of the vehicle.